unitaryfund/mitiq/docs/source/01_guide/01_guide_05-error-mitigation.rst

 Here is a (non-comprehensive) list of open-source software libraries related to quantum computing, noisy quantum dynamics and error mitigation:

 - **IBM Q**'s `Qiskit`_ provides a stack for quantum computing simulation and execution on real devices from the cloud.
-In particular, ``qiskit.aer`` contains noise models, integrated with ``mitiq`` tools.
-Qiskit's OpenPulse provides pulse-level control of qubit operations in some of the superconducting circuit devices. ``mitiq`` is integrated with ``qiskit``, in the :mod:`mitiq.mitiq_qiskit.qiskit_utils` and
+In particular, ``qiskit.Aer`` contains the :class:`~qiskit.providers.aer.noise.NoiseModel` object, integrated with ``mitiq`` tools.
+Qiskit's OpenPulse provides pulse-level control of qubit operations in some of the superconducting circuit devices. ``mitiq`` is integrated with ``qiskit``, in the :mod:`~mitiq.mitiq_qiskit.qiskit_utils` and :mod:`~mitiq.mitiq_qiskit.conversions` modules.
-:mod:`mitiq.mitiq_qiskit.conversions` modules.

 - **Goole AI Quantum**'s `Cirq`_ offers quantum simulation of quantum circuits.
-The ``cirq.Circuit`` object is integrated in  ``mitiq`` algorithms as the default circuit.
+The :class:`cirq.Circuit` object is integrated in  ``mitiq`` algorithms as the default circuit.

 - **Rigetti Computing**'s `PyQuil`_ is a library for quantum programming.
-Rigetti's stack offers the execution of quantum circuits on superconducting circuits devices from the cloud, as well as their simulation on a quantum virtual machine (QVM), integrated with ``mitiq`` tools in the :mod:`mitiq.mitiq_pyquil.pyquil_utils` module.
+Rigetti's stack offers the execution of quantum circuits on superconducting circuits devices from the cloud, as well as their simulation on a quantum virtual machine (QVM), integrated with ``mitiq`` tools in the :mod:`~mitiq.mitiq_pyquil.pyquil_utils` module.

-- `QuTiP`_, the quantum toolbox in Python, contains a quantum information processing module that allows to simulate quantum circuits, their implementation on devices, as well as the simulation of pulse-level control and time-dependent density matrix evolution with the ``qutip.qip.noise`` module.
+- `QuTiP`_, the quantum toolbox in Python, contains a quantum information processing module that allows to simulate quantum circuits, their implementation on devices, as well as the simulation of pulse-level control and time-dependent density matrix evolution with the :class:`qutip.Qobj` object and the :class:`~qutip.qip.device.Processor` object in the ``qutip.qip`` module.

 - `Krotov`_ is a package implementing Krotov method for optimal control interfacing with QuTiP for noisy density-matrix quantum evolution.